Who is it for?

 Managing for Social Purpose

-Final-year project or corporate responsibility project
+Applied business project, final-year project or corporate responsibility project

 Research methods and data analysis